ESMValGroup/ESMValCore/doc/recipe/overview.rst

       - {dataset: CanESM2, project: CMIP5, exp: historical, ensemble: "r(1:5)i(1:2)p1", start_year: 2001, end_year: 2004}

 Please, bear in mind that this syntax can only be used in the ensemble tag.
-Also, note that the combination of multiple experiments and ensembles has not been yet supported.
+Also, note that the combination of multiple experiments and ensembles, like
-For example running a recipe with exp: [historical, rcp85], ensemble: [r1i1p1, "r(2:3)i1p1"] may generate a dataset that contains only the r2i1p1 ensemble for rcp85, skipping the ensemble r3i1p1.
+exp: [historical, rcp85], ensemble: [r1i1p1, "r(2:3)i1p1"] has not been yet supported and will raise an error.

 Note that this section is not required, as datasets can also be provided in the Diagnostics_ section.